KomodoPlatform/dPoW/doc/update0715.md

 - Be aware that this may add to your utxo count, so make sure to consolidate periodically.

 # Open P2P Port
-sudo ufw allow
-# Port TBA
-# 63160/tcp comment 'VOTE2024 p2p port'
+sudo ufw allow 60915/tcp comment 'VOTE2024 p2p port'

 # Check sync status